kavanagh21/SpAN/readme.md

 # SpAN
 Span is a (very!) basic analysis tool for Laser Speckle imaging.
 It is written in VB6 and requires csv data files to be exported from the moor FLPI analysis software.
+A compiled version of the software is available here: https://1drv.ms/u/s!AuRTueXYQpFPiaFqc0uRSHg0SYYLPQ?e=KQyu7Z

 Before loading in the first data file, click on Update in the first tab area to save the default settings for the software to memory.
 Recommended values:

        Low:                1550
        Hi:                 2550